tgaspar/linux-fe/docs/workshop/usr-grp-perm.md

 ![https://www.liquidweb.com](../assets/images/permissions.png)

-The permissions apply only to the directory itself and not too all the other subdirectories in the hierarchy.
+The permissions apply only to the directory itself and not to all the other subdirectories in the hierarchy.
 Let's try this in practice.
 Try creating a directory called `user1` in the `/home` directory:

 ```
 $ mkdir /home/user1